eatdrinkhealthy/flow-libdefs/README.md

 # flow-libdefs
 A collection of flowtype library definition files (libdefs), to support EDH projects.

 These libdefs were created to support projects currently being built / maintained by Eat Drink Healthy.
-As such, the libdefs may not fully define all elements of any given library.
+As such, the libdefs may not fully define all items of any given library.

 Feel free to use, share, and / or make pull requests.